tenny-nt3/minimaless/_pages/me.md

 # Define myself

-Neither a travel blogger nor a tourism expert.
+<p style="line-spacing: 10px;">Neither a travel blogger nor a tourism expert.
-I am an enthusiastic learner who is excited to share with the community what I understood and experienced in the tourism industry.
+I am an enthusiastic learner who is excited to share with the community what I understood and experienced in the tourism industry.</p>

 <br>